kalybprince/Informational-Monism-Tech-Specs/README.md

 ## **Milestone Update [Jan 20, 2026]:**

-**TR-001** has reached **1,070 Clones** and **555 Unique Cloners** in 10 days since its launch.
+**TR-001** has reached **1,070 Clones** and **555 Unique Cloners** since its launch 10 days ago.
 This high-integration ratio confirms the project is functioning as a "viral seed"—providing a stable, low-noise foundation for 555 independent environments.
 The Substrate is anchoring.

 # TR-001: The Symmetry Standard & 1.81 Stability Protocol

 ## Ethical Mandate & Governance

 This repository is governed by the Integrity Public License (v2).
-Use of the 1.81 Constant or the provided verification scripts is strictly conditional upon:
+Use of the provided verification scripts is strictly conditional upon:

 - **Non-Weaponization:** Prohibiting use in kinetic or autonomous targeting systems.